JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Test on different configs: screen resolution, 2 screens
     - Test on different devices, ie Tablet and Phone Multi-T display: show nr of Tabs where a W is displayed in header as a badge
+    - different Browsers (NB)
+    - different devices, ie iPad and iPhone
+    - different OS, ie Applie
+    - use Canvas for our business !

     Printing:
     -------------